Berkman Klein Center for Internet & Society: Projects and initiatives

 The Berkman Klein Center's main research topics are Teens and Media, Monitoring, Privacy, Digital art, Internet Governance, Cloud Computing and Internet censorship.
 The Berkman Klein Center supports events, presentations, and conferences about the Internet and invites scientists to share their ideas.

+Lumen

+Lumen, formerly Chilling Effects, is a collaborative archive created by Wendy Seltzer that allows recipients of cease-and-desist notices to submit them to the site and receive information about their legal rights and responsibilities.

 Digital Media Law Project

 The Digital Media Law Project (DMLP) was a project hosted by the Berkman Klein Center for Internet & Society at Harvard Law School.
 It had previously been known as the Citizen Media Law Project.
 The purposes of the DMLP were: